-In July 2024, the Company entered into an agreement with its landlord in California, pursuant that the Company will issue 169,992 shares of common stock for the rent payable through July 2024, in total of \$127,494. and The Company will also issue variable number of shares equivalent to a Cooperation Agreement, the August and September 2024 rent amount in total of \$64,147 at the average VWAP (Volume Weighted Average Price) of last five trading days of July 2024.
-These shares are restricted for six months from the issuance but no later than February 15, 2025.
-169,992 shares were issued on July 25, 2024.
+In July 2024, the Company entered into an agreement with its landlord in California, pursuant that the Company will issue 169,992 shares of common stock for the rent payable through July 2024, in total of \$127,494. and The Company will also issue variable number of shares equivalent to the August and September 2024 rent amount in total of \$64,147 at the average VWAP (Volume Weighted Average Price) of last five trading days of July 2024.